port-labs/port-docs/docs/create-self-service-experiences/create-self-service-experiences.md

 ### Step 3 - reflect action progress

-Port allows you update your users on the current state of the action's progress, using a `success/in-progress/failure` status, live logs, ChatOps notifications, friendly and indicative error messages, and more.
+After executing an action, Port allows you update its state and progress, using a `success/in-progress/failure` status, live logs, ChatOps notifications, friendly and indicative error messages, and more.

 See [Reflect action progress](/create-self-service-experiences/reflect-action-progress/) for instructions and examples.